sbmlteam/libsbml/README.txt

 Selecting 'Finish' will take you back to the original window, and configuration will start.
 It is likely that one or more systems will not be found, or will need to be reset.
-In particular, you may need to tell CMake where the installations of various dependency libraries is.
+In particular, you may need to give CMake the location of various dependency libraries.
 If they are all installed in the same place, you need only fill in the 'LIBSBML_DEPENDENCY_DIR' option; if they are installed in different places, you will need to fill out the various *_INCLUDE_DIR and *_LIBRARY options by hand (CMake will search in obvious places first